RehabAbdelrahman/RehabAbdelrahman/README.md

 ---

 ## 🌟 Profile
-💼 A junior data analyst with a focus on Excel and Power BI.
-I help small businesses, assessment centers, and outsourcing agencies turn HR data into clear, actionable insights that align workforce strategies with business goals.
-I’m passionate about using data to solve real HR challenges, improve decision-making, and create fair opportunities within organizations.
-Recently, I’ve developed HR dashboards that track key workforce metrics and supported projects that optimize talent management processes.
-My goal is to keep growing my skills in data analytics, combining technical expertise with a people-focused approach to make a measurable impact in the HR field.
+💼  A data-driven HR Specialist with a postgraduate diploma in Human Resource Management.
+With experience in data entry and a strong foundation in HR, I’ve recently expanded into HR Data Analytics, building expertise in Excel, Power Query, and workforce reporting.
+My top skills are data analysis, HR strategy, and process improvement.
+What sets me apart is my ability to bridge HR knowledge with analytics, turning data into actionable insights that help organizations improve performance, reduce turnover, and retain top talent.
+I’m passionate about helping businesses make smarter, people-focused decisions — I don’t just analyze numbers, I translate them into strategies that help organizations thrive.”

 ---